radiomix/zipkin-infrastructure/script/README.md

 Builds all containers locally, tags them and pushes them into `REGISTRY_URL`.
 ##`pull.sh`
 Pulls all containers from `REGISTRY_URL` and tags them locally.
-##`deploy.sh`
+##`stop.sh`
 Cleans up old running containers and restarts them.
 It would be nice to be able to rename containers easyly, but [ container renaming #3036 ](https://github.com/dotcloud/docker/issues/3036) does not describe a solution.
-### Usage
-'deploy.sh -s'  stops containers
+'stop.sh -s|--stop'  	stops containers
-'deploy.sh -c'  stops containers and removes them 'deploy.sh'	starts containers
+'stop.sh -c|--cleanup'  stops containers and removes them 'stop.sh container'	stop this container
+'stop.sh -|--help'      this message

+##`start.sh`
+start.sh                 start all containers start.sh  container       start this container start.sh -h|--help       this message

 ##utils.sh
-This file contains functions for container manipulations
+This file contains all configuration variables and functions for container manipulations